splash-img-tpt Skip to content

 By ecommerce AHQ

-Most first-time buyers worry about brand, colour, or features they'll never use.
-The truth is, only four things really decide whether you'll love your pack.
-Get these right and you can buy almost any quality backpack with confidence.
+Most first-time buyers worry about brand, colour, or features they will never use.
+Only four things decide whether you'll love your pack.
+Get these right and you can shop with confidence.

-Scroll on for the full guide — or use the four rules on the right as your shopping checklist.
+Scroll on for the full guide, including the desert-specific advice nobody else covers.
+Or use the four rules as your in-store checklist.

-1. Pick the right size in litres.
-A weekend trip needs roughly 35–50 litres.
-Going bigger "just in case" is the #1 first-time mistake.
+1. Pick the right capacity in litres.
+A UAE weekend trip needs 35 to 50 litres.
+Day hike: 25 to 35L.
+Going bigger "just in case" is the most common first-time mistake.

-2. Match the pack to your torso, not your height.
-Two people the same height can need different sizes.
-Measure once; we'll show you how.
+2. Fit your torso, not your height.
+Two people the same height often need different sizes.
+Measure your torso once and it will not change.

-3. The hip belt is the most important feature.
-It carries 80% of the weight.
-No good hip belt, no good pack.
+3. The hip belt is the single most important feature.
+It carries 80% of the load.
+A weak hip belt makes a 10kg pack feel like 20.

 Chapter 01 Capacity